Riley-Py/UWaterloo-Work/MSE 253/Module 3.md

 #### Negative Binomial Distribution
 - Counts how may trials are needed to get a certain number of successes

-- Variables for this distribution:
-	-
+#### Geometric Distribution
+- Special case of negative binomial
+	- Number of trials until first success occurs